kenwalger/pilot_weather/README.md

 #pilot_weather

-Python app to get the airport status for any major U.S. airport, including known delays and weather data from NOAA..
+Python app to get the airport status for any major U.S. airport, including known delays and weather data from NOAA.

 The JSON data comes from http://weather.gov and the NOAA's National Weather Service via the FAA's API (instructions for the API http://services.faa.gov/).